demisto/content/Packs/FortiSIEM/Integrations/FortiSIEMV2/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### fortisiem-event-search
 ***
 Initiate search process on events.
-The events are retrieved according to a constraint determined either by the query argument or by the filtering arguments.
+Events are retrieved according to a constraint determined either by the query argument or by the filtering arguments.
 When using filtering arguments, an 'AND' operator is used between them.
-If the query argument is filled, it overrides the values in the filtering arguments.
+If the query argument is provided, it overrides the values in the filtering arguments.

 #### Base Command